There has been no shortage of apologies lately.

 Airlines, tech companies, sportswear manufacturers, soft drink companies and tourist attractions are among those who have said ‘sorry’ recently.

-Some have been really strong, while others have actually managed to make the crisis worse.
+Some have been really strong, while others have actually managed to make the crisis worse, our crisis communications training can be a vital help with these situations.

 So what makes an apology effective?